 - With (accompanied by…).

 Prepositions are important as they provide additional information about the sentence.
 Some of the most Common Prepositions are prepositions of movement, time or place.

-The most commonly used prepositions include: At, on, in, by, from, with, for and to.
+The most commonly used prepositions include: At, by, for, from, in, on, to and with.

 — “I usually go to work by bike when it is sunny.” = Through the medium of the bike.

 — “We fight for our rights!” = We fight with the purpose of retaining our rights.

 — “He went to the beach with his friends.” = He is accompanied by his friends.